 Internally, the CLPT Officer presented to senior leadership the possible impacts to mission because of civil liberties and privacy concerns and visited one of the Cryptologic Centers to discuss the work of the CLPT Office.
 The CLPT Office worked extensively on shaping the AI ethics working group led by ODNI, and met with foreign partners to discuss approaches to protecting civil liberties and privacy.
 CLPT continued to support activities with the NSA Advisory Board.
 The CLPT Officer also actively participated at IC CLPT Council meetings, IC Transparency Council meetings, and FPC meetings.
-Co-leading the FPC's Agency Implementation Committee, the CLPT Officer focused on sharing best practices around protecting civil liberties and privacy training within NSA, as well as for the broader IC and federal privacy community.
+Co-leading the FPC's Agency Implementation Committee, the CLPT Officer focused on sharing best practices around protecting civil liberties and privacy across the federal government.
+CLPT continued to provide civil liberties and privacy training within NSA, as well as for the broader IC and federal privacy community.